nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![img.png](images/No2.png)
 if there's no word left in the review session.
 **Note**
-* `no` command will only take effect during review session.
-Otherwise, error message`You are not in a review session.` will be printed out.
 * Pressing `no` button will have the same effect.

 ### Show learning statistics : `stats`